kschuler/ling001/ling001/index.md

 - Attempt the practice problems and check your answers against the solutions
 - Come prepared to recitation.
 Ask questions about the course material and for help on practice problems you had trouble with

-## Policies
+## Resources

-### Attendance
-There is no formal attendance policy, but attendance is highly correlated with class performance.

 ### Exams
-- Exams will test understanding of concepts discussed in lectures and readings.
+Exams will test understanding of concepts discussed in lectures and readings.
+You will be provided with a study guide, practice questions, and solutions to the practice questions for each exam.
 Exam questions will closely mirror practice questions.
-- **Make-up policy**: Only students with a documented family or medical emergancy will be granted the opportunity to make-up an exam.
-Email your recitation section TA to make these arrangments.
-- **Rescheduling policy**: Only students with a religious conflict or an official university event may reschedule an exam.
-In these cases, students must provide documentation and *advanced notice*, so email your recitation section TA as soon as possible.
-Note that multiple exams on the same day is not a valid reason to reschedule.

-### Re-grade requests
-If you feel a grading error has been made, you must make a formal regrade request via canvas.
-TAs are not allowed to discuss regrading with you until you have made a formal written request.

 ### Linguistics journal
 Grading (50 points total):
 • 5 points for each relevant observation (20 max).
 • Up to 30 points for insightfulness, creativity, and/or originality and for linking your observations with class lectures and/or readings.
 Assume that the reader has the class knowledge – that is, do not explain class materials.
 Best strategy: start early!

+## Policies
+- **Attendance**: There is no formal attendance policy, but attendance is highly correlated with class performance.
+- **Make-up exams**: Only students with a documented family or medical emergancy will be granted the opportunity to make-up an exam.
+Email your recitation section TA to make these arrangments.
+- **Rescheduling policy**: Only students with a religious conflict or an official university event may reschedule an exam.
+In these cases, students must provide documentation and *advanced notice*, so email your recitation section TA as soon as possible.
+Note that multiple exams on the same day is not a valid reason to reschedule.
+- **Re-grade requests**: If you feel a grading error has been made, you must make a formal regrade request via canvas.
+TAs are not allowed to discuss regrading with you until you have made a formal written request.
+- **Accommodations and non-discrimination**: We are happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
+Please notify your recitation section TA as soon as possible to make these arrangements.
+- **Academic Integrity**: We will follow the rules of the University and the [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).
+It is your responsibility to be familiar with these policies.

 ## FAQs
 **If I am happy with my grade on the first three exams, do I have to take the fourth?**